 Many people won’t even consider it; for them, investing is too risky.

-Risks Often Outweigh the Gains
+The Risks Often Outweigh the Gains

-Fear is the Winner
+Fear Is the Winner

 This is a legitimate fear.
 Every penny you set toward your future puts you one cent closer to getting there.
 And knowing your future is taken care of helps you truly enjoy your present.
-But while there are zero guarantees when it comes to buying stock, there are several ways to invest smarter.
+But while there are zero guarantees when it comes to buying stocks, there are several ways to invest smarter.
 The following five strategies can help you make smarter stock buying decisions.

-Strategy Two: Consider dividends
+Strategy 2: Consider dividends

-Strategy Three: Don’t follow the trends
+Strategy 3: Don’t follow the trends

 Warren Buffett doesn’t waver when tough times hit his investments.
 Because he sticks to his strategies, he wins more than he loses.
 Invest in what you believe in, and then believe in your investments.

-Strategy Four: Diversify
+Strategy 4: Diversify

 If you invest all of your $500 bonus in the same area, and in the same type of stocks, you’re bound to lose when/if the bottom drops out.
 Diversify by investing in different industries, and you’re more likely to avoid losing it all.